1. Advertise around town.

 Refreshing employees' customer service skills helps everyone provide a delightful experience so customers walk away from your store satisfied.
 In anticipation of Small Business Saturday crowds, go over common and uncommon scenarios with your team.
-This way, if someone needs a special order, or if there's a problem with the credit card machine, employees know how to solve it efficiently.
+This way, if someone needs a special order, or if there's a problem with credit card or point of sale terminals, employees know how to solve the issue efficiently.

 3. Post on social media.

 As you are getting ready for Small Business Saturday, post on social media to make your business fans feel like a part of the process.
 You might post pictures of new holiday displays, share behind-the-scenes photos of inventory, or even post older photos, such as ones featuring store employees who will be working on the big day.

 When you post content on social media, don't forget to share using seasonal hashtags like #smallbusinesssaturday to get found by local people curious about who's offering special deals on the shopping holiday. @ShopSmall is the official social media account for the small business shopping day, so if you tag them in your posts, your posts could be shared.

 You may not be able to compete with big box stores when it comes to door buster prizes, but you can still offer incentives to boost sales.
 These incentives could include traditional discounts or buy-one-get-one offers.
 There are also other ways to add value—small business owners might partner with a local charity to donate a percentage of the day's profits, offer complimentary gift wrapping, waive shipping charges for online orders, or give away cookies and hot cocoa.
 Think creatively about what might entice shoppers to your store and add value to their holiday season.

 Given how many people make an effort to shop locally on Small Business Saturday, it stands to reason that by extending your hours, you will reach more people and sell more products.
 Open earlier, stay open late, and blast your special hours across social media to lure the most foot traffic.